-Moisturizer are the saviours in cold weather but excessive usage without proper routine of cleansing your skin will lead to breakouts in the form of pimples.
-Moisturizers tend to trap the dust particle in the air blocking skin pores resulting in a break out.
+Moisturizer save us in cold weather but excessive usage without proper skin care routine can lead to breakouts in the form of pimples.
+Moisturizers tend to trap dust particles in the air blocking skin pores resulting breakouts.

 Excessive use of Hot water

-We all love to get soaked in hot water during winter.
+We all love hot/warm water during winters!
 It’s not only relaxing but necessary to beat the cold and keep ourselves warm.
-The concern rises when the temperature of the water is too much.
-Bathing with very hot water can cause serious skin damage.
+Keep in mind though that bathing with very hot water can damage skin.
 Prolonged use of hot water results in skin burning leading to dry, dull, reddish inflamed skin.

 Over exposure to the sun

 It feels great to take a stroll or sit under the sun during the cold season.
-Some of us love spending lazy afternoons soaked in the bright sunlight or go for sun baths for relaxation but it’s a big “No” as direct sunlight for a long time without sun protection is damaging.
+Some of us love spending lazy afternoons soaked in the bright sunlight but being exposed to direct sunlight for a long time without sun protection is damaging to your precious skin.
 The UV rays from sunlight cause photo-ageing, tanning, pigmentation and can even lead to skin cancer if you have repeated sunburns.

 These are the few harmful causes which may seem harmless but can lead to serious skin damage if proper care is not taken.
 Since, few of the above-mentioned items are absolutely unavoidable, some easy-to-take precautionary measures can keep your skin healthy and alive.
 Having said that, let’s see how we can prepare our skin to fight these harmful effects and be ready for the winter.

-- Exercise**:** Go for a 10 min cardio routine to normalize the blood flow in the body which will not magically cure your acne but will significantly reduce the occurrence.
+Go for a 10 min cardio routine to normalize the blood flow in the body which will not magically cure your acne but will significantly reduce its occurrence.

-- Wash your face: Make sure to wash your face with lukewarm and cold water respectively for proper functioning of the skin pores.
+Wash your face: Make sure to wash your face with lukewarm and cold water to keep your pores happy!
 Use a mild face wash followed by a moisturizer that suits your skin type to maintain a healthy skin.

-- Showers: Try to take showers in lukewarm water and avoid the direct contact of hot water.
-Use a soft towel to dry your skin.
+Try to take showers in lukewarm water and avoid the direct contact of hot water.
+Use a soft towel to dry your skin!

 Dry skin, chapped lips, pigmentation, acne during winter are all natural phenomena, although the severity varies from person to person depending on the skin texture and quality.
 Keeping our skin healthy and making it ready for winter can easily be achieved by following few simple steps or actions in our everyday life.

-Let your skin be ready to enjoy the beauty of winter to the fullest.
+Let your skin be ready for the beauty of winter!